microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/Student/Challenge-00.md

 ## Introduction

 We need to setup the proper environment for the Hackathon.
-Thus, we need everyone on the team to have access to the Azure SQL, Synapse Environments and also any ancilliaries resources such as the Azure Storage Account and Key Vault.
+Thus, we need everyone on the team to have access to the Azure SQL and Synapse Environments.
+Also, any ancilliaries resources such as the Azure Storage Account and Key Vault.

 ## Description